a5tr0-z0mb13/categories-client/README.md

 # CategoriesClient

+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.2.1.

 ## Background

 Technical test, set as part of the application process for a software engineering consultancy.
 Comes in two parts: CategoriesClient (this) and [CategoriesServer](https://github.com/a5tr0-z0mb13/categories-server) - A [NestJS](https://nestjs.com/) application.
+The test was timeboxed to four hours.

 ## Requirements